Craig Winn: Business career

 In 1977 Winn joined his father's company, Winn Co., after graduating from the University of Southern California with business degrees in marketing and finance.
 There he worked as a manufacturer's representative.

 In 1986, he founded and built a lighting company called Dynasty which he brought public in 1990, making him his first fortune.
 The company went bankrupt in 1993.

-In 1996, he became a Dot.com entrepreneur when he founded Value America, an early sort of electronic mall that was briefly second only to Amazon.com.
+In 1996, he became a Dot.com entrepreneur when he founded Value America, an early ecommerce vendor that was briefly second only to Amazon.com.
 The company raised investments from Paul Allen and Frederick W. Smith, among others.
 By December 1999, Winn had resigned from the board after disagreeing with all but one of the rest of the board regarding restructuring.
 Value America filed for bankruptcy in August 2000, less than a year after its IPO.
 It was one of the first large dotcoms to fail.
 It was one of the "most notorious" crashes of the Dot-com bubble.